solatis/leonmergen/_posts/2015-08-14-on-scalability-correctness-and-stateless-software-design.markdown

 }
 {% endhighlight %}

 The `synchronized` keyword in this case ensures only one thread at the same time can access this object.
 However, this comes with a hefty cost: we have added *sequential code* to our system which, as we determined earlier, is something we like to avoid.

 ###### Unlocking scalability

 So what is the core problem here?
-The problem is shared state.
-Shared state needs to be synchronized, which means we have to introduce a lock. **Every time you introduce a lock to your application, you make it behave more like a single-threaded application.**
+As we discussed earlier, in order to achieve scalability, we must make our computing system able to divide up a job into smaller tasks and run these concurrently.
+In the example above we still have shared state, which means we have to introduce a lock. **Every time you introduce a lock to your application, you make it behave more like a single-threaded application.**

 For a simple counter this might not mean much, but when you apply this idea to more complex operations (e.g. [I/O](https://en.wikipedia.org/wiki/Scalability#Examples), a cache, etc) or higher scalability, this problem becomes more and more visisble: it forces you to carefully examine all the interactions your computation has with any global state.